taylorplewe/asteroids86/notes/styleguide.md

  		; rax - 1 if hit, 0 else
  	fire_doSomething
  	```
 - MASM's unnamed labels (`@@:`) are fine to use for short, single-level blocks.
-MASM itself will enforce the latter, since unlike other assemblers, it doesn't support jumping over unnamed labels to get to other unnamed labels, only the next one or prevoius one.
+MASM itself will enforce the latter, since unlike other assemblers, it doesn't support jumping over unnamed labels to get to other unnamed labels, only the immediate next one or prevoius one.
 	```
 	dec [rdi].Bullet.ticks_to_live
 	jne @f